aesqe/sonicware-liven-xfm-web-editor/README.md

 * You can drag and drop a JSON or SYX patch file anywhere on the page and the editor will read it, update its values, and send the patch to the device.
 You can drag a single preset, single bank with multiple presets, or a whole XFM backup dump SYX file and you will be presented with a list of banks and patches in a modal popup, from where you'll be able to load any patch into memory.
   * You can find all original patches that come with the device in JSON format in the Python editor repo: https://github.com/wrightflyer/XFM/tree/master/factory
   * And here is a very nice set of 50 basic waveforms in SYX format by Chris Lody: https://www.youtube.com/watch?v=sm_kKbW1FNo
-* If you work on a patch in the web editor and then change a parameter value on the device, that will not be automatically reflected in the web editor.
+* If you work on a patch in the web editor and then change a parameter value on the device, that change will not be automatically reflected in the web editor.
 You'll need to press the `MIDI EXPORT` button on the device and then confirm by pressing the `OK` button to send the updated values to the web editor.
 * To toggle logging of `Sysex` messages to the browser console, click the button next to the `XFM Web Editor` title in the top left corner of the page.
 You can open the browser developer tools and switch to the console tab to view `Sysex` messages when the button is green.
 * The points on the ADSR envelope can be dragged around to change time/level values.
 Just have in mind that the line/curve display is for illustrative purposes only, as it would take a much bigger area and more complex calculations to display the envelope accurately.
 * There are 4 buttons and a switch in the leftmost block, under each operator's name: